OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 }

-# Response content as follows:
+# Response content is as follows:

 {

-"url": "formatted url",
+"url": "Formatted url",

 }